Archived content is no longer updated and is made available for historical reference only.

 two dedicated supply voltage pins to provide level shifting between 3.3 V and 5 V systems

-while maintaining the best noise margin for each voltage level.
+while maintaining a better noise margin for each voltage level.
 Either pin may be powered

 with supply voltages ranging from 2.7 V to 5.5 V with no constraints on which supply